mquinson/retrogames/wiki/Scratch-the-rocket.md

 For now, it's not a rocket, it's a square.
 Not a surprise that it flies so badly!
 Have a look at ```eg-poly.py``` and register a nice lunar lander shape to the engine, and use it in your game.
-Hints: you need to import the Python [turtle module](https://docs.python.org/3/library/turtle.html), and set your heading to 90 so that your rocket looks upside.
+Things will be easier later if your rocket is nicely round.
+Hints: you need to import the Python [turtle module](https://docs.python.org/3/library/turtle.html).
+You can draw your shape with the turtle interface (turn left, right, etc), but it's much easier to pass a list of points into a "compound" shape.
+Also, set your heading to 90 so that your rocket looks upside.

 ``` python
 	def heading(self):
 		return 90